 Visualize Top Network Enrichment Statistics

 for a specified category.
-The plot highlights the effect size (beta
+The plot highlights the effect size (beta) and the false

 or entities in the network.